frontity-demos/ibenic-headless-wordpress-demo/README.md

 </ul>

 Or directly send me mail to [juanma@frontity.dev](mailto:juanma@frontity.dev).
-I'm the Lead Developers Relations of Frontity and I'll be glad the to help you succeed w/ Frontity 💪
+I'm the Lead Developers Relations at Frontity and I'll be glad the to help you succeed w/ Frontity 💪